cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 stored on your computer only.

-## Enable Dev Mode
+## Enable dev mode

-Now that we know that your local server works, let's turn on Dev Mode.
+Now that we know that your local server works, let's turn on dev Mode.
 In dev mode, Cards are saved to your hard drive as files, and you can look at the data that they are made of.